freenandes/actuallyexplain/README.md

 | `NodeDetailsPanel.tsx`  | Side panel that shows details when a node is selected           |
 | `AboutModal.tsx`        | About dialog                                                    |
 | `NodeActionsContext.ts` | React context for node interaction callbacks                    |

-### Contributing

-1. Fork the repo and clone it
-2. `npm install` then `npm run dev` to start the local server
-3. Make your changes, run `npm run build` to check for errors
-4. Open a pull request

 ### To do